blue-nebula/release/README.md

-# Red Eclipse Legacy releases
+# Blue Nebula releases

-This repository provides all resources necessary to deploy release builds of Red Eclipse for the supported platforms (as of writing, Linux, macOS and Windows).
+This repository provides all resources necessary to deploy release builds of Blue Nebula for the supported platforms (as of writing, Linux, macOS and Windows).

 ### --> Check out our [download page](https://github.com/redeclipse-legacy/release/releases/continuous) <--